utkarsh-1602/interview-approaches/frontend-concepts/reactjs/Readme.md

 The DOM (Document Object Model) is a programming interface for web documents.
 It represents the structure of HTML (or XML) documents as a tree-like model, where each node represents a part of the document, such as elements, attributes, and text.

 ### What is Virtual DOM ?
-- The Virtual DOM is a lightweight copy of the Real DOM, maintained by libraries like React.js.
-It's a JavaScript representation of the actual DOM.
+- It is JavaScript representation of the real DOM.
 - When changes are made to the data or state of a web application, React re-renders the components affected by those changes.
 - Instead of directly manipulating the Real DOM for every change, React first updates the Virtual DOM.
 - React then compares the updated Virtual DOM with the previous version to determine the minimal set of changes needed to update the Real DOM.